South East Sussex

 • Horse & Cart Inn School Lane Peasmarsh TN31 6UW Telephone(01797) 230639

 A traditional country village inn with oak-beamed rooms, a single bar, a large restaurant area and a south-facing garden with plenty of seating at the rear.
 There is an extensive menu featuring home-cooked pub favourites, including pizza, using local and seasonal produce where possible.
+The pub reopened under new ownership in April 2023.

 • Pett